daddalasaipraveen/Project1-BuidMyWorld/README.md

 5. Write a C++ World Plugin to interact with your world.
 Your code should display “Welcome to ’s World!” message as soon as you launch the Gazebo world file.

 Directory Structure:
-The sample simulation world folder has the following directory structure:
+The sample simulation world folder has the following directory structure.
 Here are the files that are available in project folder:
 1. model Folder: Contains a folder for robot model designed in the Model Editor tool of Gazebo, and Environment designed in the Building Editor tool of Gazebo